 Sec.
-2-73. - Time and place of regular meetings.
+2-73.
+Time and place of regular meetings.

-City council will hold regular meetings on the second and fourth Tuesday of each month in council chambers of City Hall at a time to be determined by the city clerk or whatever other day, time or place within the corporate boundaries of the city as may be deemed temporarily expedient by the city clerk; provided, however, the public is properly notified.
+City council will hold regular meetings on the second and fourth Tuesday of each month, with the exception of November and December, in council chambers of City Hall at a time to be determined by the city clerk or whatever other day, time or place within the corporate boundaries of the city as may be deemed temporarily expedient by the city clerk; provided, however, the public is properly notified.
+There will be one meeting in November which will be held after the certification of election results and one meeting in December which will be held on the second Tuesday of the month.
 City council may cancel regular meetings at its discretion.
 When the day fixed for any regular meeting of city council falls upon a day designated by law as a legal or national holiday, such meeting shall be canceled.